Adit10076/VettAI/README.md

-# TaskMaster Startup Idea Validation Platform
+# VettAI Startup Idea Validation Platform

 This project combines a Python FastAPI backend with a Next.js 15 frontend to analyze and validate startup ideas using local AI through Ollama.